Choosing a repository

 What you need to consider when depositing your research data

 Your funder(s) may mandate which repository you should use and they may also have other criteria about period of storage or the use of embargoes.

 2. Check with the journal you are submitting to:

 Some journals maintain a list of approved repositories they will accept, or have specific policies regarding data archiving you might need to comply with.

 3. Check for discipline specific repositories:

 Where possible, deposit your data in a discipline specific repository.
 This repository is more likely to have the best metadata schema for your datasets and will be where other researchers in your field expect to find them.
-If you are not sure, the re3data registry of data repositories is the best place to search.
+If you are not sure, Fairsharing.org or the re3data registry of data repositories can be searched.
 Make sure you choose a repository with a trust certification.

 4. If you still have not identified a repository after checking all of the above, archive your data with the University

 Research data from any University of Edinburgh research project may be deposited with the Research Data Service: